What Do Heart Palpitations Feel Like?

 What Are Heart Palpitations

-Heart palpitations are a subjective symptom: they’re defined by the way you feel about your heartbeat.
+Heart palpitations are a subjective symptom defined by the way you feel about your heartbeat.
 You could be having heart palpitations if you notice any of the heartbeat feelings listed above.
 They might be actual irregularities in your heartbeat, or they might be a perception that your heart is beating irregularly, even if it’s not.

 The only way to tell the difference – and determine if any irregular heartbeat is a cause for concern – is with heart monitoring.